sohamkamani/sohamkamani.github.io/_posts/2017-08-24-golang-channels-explained.md

 To understand channels properly, it is essential to know how to visualize Goroutines first.

-Let's start with a simple Goroutine, that takes a number, multiplies it by two, and prints its value:
+Let's start with a simple Goroutine, that takes a number, multiplies it by two, and prints its value ([Run this code](https://play.golang.org/p/PFhBOUzKnE)):

 ```go
 package main